CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab12.md

     )
     ```

-    In this code, you create an agent group chat object with the incident manager and devops agents.
+    In this code, you create an agent group chat object with the incident manager and DevOps agents.
 You also define the termination and selection strategies for the chat.
-Notice that the **ApprovalTerminationStrategy** is tied to the incident manager agent only, and not the devops agent.
-This makes the incident manager agent is responsible for signaling the end of the chat.
+Notice that the **ApprovalTerminationStrategy** is tied to the incident manager agent only, and not the DevOps agent.
+This makes the incident manager agent responsible for signaling the end of the chat.
 The **SelectionStrategy** includes all agents that should take a turn in the chat.

     Note that the automatic reset flag will automatically clear the chat when it ends.
 This way, the agent can continue analyzing the files without the chat history object using too many unnecessary tokens.